ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 is a textual version of `_eventid` so it's probably faster to just use `_eventid` to case on events.
 In this section, the event object will be referred to as `event`.

+May of the maps have tracker events that detail who won the objective, however there are some notable exceptions.
+Maps which either lack or have complex ways to detect objectives:

+* Blackheart's Bay - Other parsers reference a `GhostShipCaptured` event, however I have not seen that event in my own files.
+So right now I have no idea how to determine when a team turns in enough coins.
+* Braxis Holdout - There is no tracker event for when a wave spawns, but there are ways to figure out when it spawns, and how strong each side is.
+This is a complicaed method and is detailed in a [separate section](#braxisWaveDetection).
+* Warhead Junction - As far as I can tell, nuke spawn time isn't tracked.
+It's possible to track when a nuke gets dropped and whether or not the cast gets interrupted though.
+See [this section](#warheadNukes) for details.
+* Volskaya Foundry - The control point score is not saved I think.
+You can detect when the Triglav spawns and which team controls it though.
+See [this section](#volskayaTriglav) for details.
+* Hanamura Version 1 - I couldn't find any objective data on this one, but since it's also not really in the game anymore, I didn't look too hard at it.

 ### Stat Events (NNet.Replay.Tracker.SStatGameEvent), _eventid 10
 Stat events all have an additional `m_eventName` parameter which determines what data they contain.
 A list of relevant game events follows.
 For all of these objects, `_eventid = 10`.

+#### Player Init
+Event Name: `PlayerInit`

+Every player that controls a Hero in the game is initialized here.
+Observers do not show up.
+The ID value referenced here is used in future Stat Events and can be assodicated with a ToonHandle to uniquely identify players.

+Contents:

+* Tracker PlayerID: `event.m_intData[0].m_value`
+* ToonHandle: `event.m_intData[1].m_value`

+#### Gates Open
+Event Name: `GatesOpen`

+This event marks match time 0:00.
+So far, every single match has started 610 loops after loading, but if that value changes, use this event to determine which loop is at 0:00.

+No relevant contents.
+Use `_gameloop` to access the match start loop.

 #### End of Game Talent Choices
 Event Name: `EndOfGameTalentChoices`